“I can’t remember the faces, except for one or two that I kept an eye on, hoping to get to them before they drowned”

-Within a few seconds, the baby is on the bridge of the Aquarius and in the hands of a Doctor Without Borders’ team member, who brings the baby to the shelter for treatment.
+Within a few seconds, the baby is on the deck of the Aquarius and in the hands of a Doctor Without Borders’ team member, who brings the baby to the shelter for treatment.

 What happens next, we only find out later.

-We only find out after pulling two other babies in the same condition out of the water and into Easy2, and after having 90 persons sit aboard Easy1 and Easy3.
+We only find out after rescuing two other babies in the same condition out of the water and into Easy2, and more than 90 persons in total with the help of Easy1 and Easy3.
 More than half of them were rescued directly out of the water under extreme difficulty.
 Three of them die after the rescue, they could not be resuscitated.

-How many fingers, clinging on to a rope, did we have to loosen; how many faces, scared to death, did we encounter; how often did we say “Trust me, give everything you have, on the count of three we go“, how many people were we only able to catch in their last moments, by grabbing a piece of their clothing to pull them out …
+How many fingers, clinging on to a rope, did we have to loosen; how many faces, scared to death, did we encounter before we say “Trust me, give everything you have, on the count of three we go“, how many people were we only able to catch in their last moments, by grabbing a piece of their clothing to pull them out …

 Multiple times I hear Baz murmur: “What the fucking hell.“